Salmon-Computer-Vision/salmon-computer-vision/docs/run_dump_cvat.md

 ## Start ID and Last ID

 The start_id and last_id in the command is the ID of the first task and the ID of the last task.
-This script assumes all tasks' IDs are consecutive.

 You can find tasks' IDs in a file produced by make_cvat_tasks.sh script.
 The file name is **new_created_tasks.txt**, and this is an example of its content: